 People matter: 82% of employees consider recognition an important part of “happiness at work”

-[Exclusive] Investing time and resources in recognising positive contributions to the workplace has real value when it comes to employee satisfaction and of course, retention.
+[Exclusive Part 3] Investing time and resources in recognising positive contributions to the workplace has real value when it comes to employee satisfaction and of course, retention.

 When done right, employee recognition can give your employees a sense of belonging.
 It can energize them, motivate them, and give them a sense of fulfillment.

-Charles Tyrwhitt agree that recognition and appreciation is in fact, the foundation of employee engagement and has been a major area of focus for them.
+Charles Tyrwhitt agrees that recognition and appreciation is in fact, the foundation of employee engagement and has been a major area of focus for them.
 We asked Phil Vickers, Director of HR more about this:

-“Everyone loves being recognised and thanked for a job well done, so it’s something we’ve always been focussed on a business.
+“Everyone loves being recognised and thanked for a job well done, so it’s something we’ve always been focused on a business.
 Internally we have a number of ways to do this, and it’s important that managers use their knowledge of their teams to make it personal and relevant.

 “On our internal comms platform, we have our “Celebration Station”, which is a place where colleagues can send e-cards to each other to thank them for the work they’ve done or something they’ve achieved.
 They can even send birthday cards!
 This is particularly well used by our Retail teams, who share when colleagues have made large sales, which their peers can like and comment on.